 - Enhanced guidance on Section B8 of the Law Society Conveyancing Handbook

 For more information on this product, download our comprehensive product card.

 If a Groundsure Agricultural report identifies ‘Action Required’, it is often due to current permits or other potentially contaminative activities having been identified.
 We are able to provide a focused Environmental Audit to address these issues.
 For further information please download our product card.

 *Pricing stated is £275 for sites 0-50ha.
 There is a tiered pricing structure for larger sites.
 Please contact us or your preferred search provider for more information.

 Delivery time applies to working days.

-Reliance: £10m Professional Indemnity Insurance (any one claim).
-Can be relied upon by all professional parties within a property transaction, first purchasers / tenants and their advisers.
+Reliance: £10m Professional Indemnity Insurance.
+Can be relied upon by all professional parties within a property transaction, first purchasers/tenants and their advisers.
 Please refer to Groundsure terms & conditions for more information about this.